ScriptSmith/reaper/README.md

 Builds are available for Windows and macOS as installers and standalone versions

 ## Usage

+Instructions for using Reaper are available on [http://reaper.social](http://reaper.social)

+## Run source
-To use Reaper from source, `pip install -r requirements.txt`, then run `reaper.py`
+To run Reaper from source, `pip install -r requirements.txt`, then run `reaper.py`